 So the writer Marcus Berkmann – then a computer games reviewer, now a Daily Mail columnist – and the producer, the late Harry Thompson, concentrate on satirising 1970s and 1980s football, and anything else they fancy, with the very occasional sprinkling of Marxist thinking.

-It is also perfectly placed in the sweet spot between the violence-tinged football present (‘Last week Felchester fans boiled a nun in Leeds, raped a police horse in Leicester and set fire to the Minister of Sport in Bolton, but you were playing in Ipswich’) and the already-glimpsed future of sponsorship and glamour (‘There now follows the draw for the Heinz Sandwich Spread FA Cup’).
+The series is also perfectly placed in the sweet spot between the violence-tinged football present (‘Last week Felchester fans boiled a nun in Leeds, raped a police horse in Leicester and set fire to the Minister of Sport in Bolton, but you were playing in Ipswich’) and the already-glimpsed future of sponsorship and glamour (‘There now follows the draw for the Heinz Sandwich Spread FA Cup’).

 Mainly though, it takes the opportunity to do something rarely ventured in Radio 4 sitcoms: putting in stuff what’s funny.
 There is little reason for Ricky Lenin to speak partly in pop lyrics – e.g. at the end of a rousing, emotional speech, pausing before asking his team-mates to: ‘Take a good look at my face.
 You see my smile don’t seem out of place…’